Zernach/gauntlet-ai-figna-frontend/README.md

 - Restart the Expo development server

 **"Authentication failed"**
-- Ensure Google OAuth provider is enabled in Supabase Dashboard
+- Ensure your authentication provider is enabled in Supabase Dashboard
 - Check authorized redirect URLs in Supabase Dashboard
 - Verify backend is running and accessible